 As mentioned above, 4 days are barely enough to scratch London’s surface.
 You will get a general idea of what London is all about and visit its main highlights.
 Therefore, if you have an extra day, you can for sure stay in the city.
 Trust us, you won’t get bored.
 However, if you have 5 days, you can take a trip out of London.
 The UK has a fantastic transport network, and you can go and come back on the same day.

 Where to go?
 I highly recommend Oxford, Cambridge, and Bath.
 The three places have an impressive heritage and a relaxed atmosphere.
 On the other hand, Brighton is a great seaside destination.
 Archeology fans should head straight to Stonehenge.
-If you don’t want to go far, a visit to Greenwich is a great option.
+If you don’t want to go far, a visit to Greenwich where you can climb the O2 is a great option.